 Is the Conservation Library open to the public?

 You may arrange a visit to the library.
 Library materials circulate only to students and staff at NCTC unless they are requested through another library using the interlibrary loan process.
-You are welcome to view the NCTC Library Catalog for interlibrary loan purposes.
+You are welcome to view the Conservation Library Catalog (FWS) for interlibrary loan purposes.

 Are the information services of the Conservation Library available from my field office?

 Yes.
 However, the library serves the students and staffs at the NCTC and will make that a priority.
 The library staff will assist with information needs offsite when time allows.

 Where can I get older FWS technical reports and resource publications?

 The Conservation Library collection includes a number of older publications so please check the Conservation Library Catalog (FWS) first.
 Check FWS Publications where you may discover that your much needed publication is available there.
 The next best source would include an interlibrary loan request to some of the USGS Science Center Libraries (with their superb FWS collections) and the Department of the Interior Library.

 The National Technical Information Service (NTIS) has a number of publications available for sale.

 Where can I send donations to the Library?